LambdaTest/documentation/docs/ghost-inspector-integration.md

 For this article, we have set the number of parallel processes as '4'.

 * Now we have all the components of the SIDE Runner command to execute the tests.
 So we will run the Selenium IDE tests on LambdaTest Selenium Cloud Grid.
-Navigate to the directory where the .SIDE file is located (here it is located at "LambdaTest-IDE.side") and execute the below command in the terminal, after replacing the GRID URL:
+Navigate to the directory where the .SIDE file is located (here it is located at "LambdaTest-IDE.side") and excecute the below command in the terminal, after replacing the GRID URL:

 ```bash
 selenium-side-runner -w 4 "LambdaTest-IDE.side" --server